Has the behaviour continued despite your reports?

-If you are having continuing problems, whether you are a resident, business or a community group, and are unhappy with how the matter is being dealt with, the Government has introduced a new power aimed at giving victims the right to request a review of their reports of ASB, and to bring agencies together to take a joined up, problem solving approach to their case.
-This is called the Safer Telford and Wrekin Partnership Community Trigger Process.
+If you are having continuing problems, whether you are a resident, business or a community group, the Government has introduced a new power aimed at giving victims the right to request a review of their reports of Anti Social Behaviour (ASB), and to bring agencies together to take a joined up, problem solving approach to their case.

-Local agencies are required to carry out a review into their response to a complaint of ASB or hate crime, if the threshold has been met, defined as follows:
+Local agencies are required to carry out a review into their response to a complaint of ASB if the threshold has been met, defined as follows:

-- you must have made three or more reports about anti-social behaviour in the past six months; or
+- you must have made three or more reports about anti-social behaviour in the past six months

-- you and four others must have complained separately about similar incidents; or
+- you and four others must have complained separately about similar incidents

 - reported one incident of anti-social behaviour or crime motivated by hate in the last three months.